weklund/100-days-of-code/log.md

 ### Day 14: September 27th 2020

+**Today's Accomplishments:**
-Accomplishments: Wrote up Check Mirrored Trees Problem
+* Wrote up Check Mirrored Trees Problem

+### Day 15: September 28th 2020

+**Today's Accomplishments:**

+* Published my first DEV.to article
+* Completed a LeetCode mock interview where I answered an easy and a medium question under a timelimit.
+* Highlighted all my previous naive and optimal solutions from streams before the broadcasts disappear